Innovatrics SmartFace Enhances Pedestrian Analysis and Investigation with Person Attributes

 Innovatrics reached the top with a rank-5 hit rate of 95.1%, surpassing the competition as seen in the chart from the NIST ELFT nutrition report below and further strengthening its position as a leading provider of cutting-edge biometric solutions.

 “Our deep focus on the criminal investigation aspects of our ABIS is reflected in the improvements.
-The upcoming version of ABIS will be available before the end of November.
-Not only is it full of features that help law enforcement work more effectively, but it also yields better results in a shorter time,” explains Matus Kapusta, Head of ABIS at Innovatrics.
+The upcoming version of ABIS is expected to be released in January 2024.
+Not only is it full of features that help law enforcement work more effectively, but it also yields better results in a shorter time,” explains Matus Kapusta, ABIS Business Unit Director at Innovatrics.

 Innovatrics has scored exceptionally well in the so-called “lights-out” searches, a category where a threshold is used to filter out more than 90% of non-matching candidates.
 A higher threshold likely corresponds with fewer subjects for manual review, which saves the operator some time.
 With a hit rate of 82.4%, Innovatrics is ranked 2nd in a category where the Rank-100 Hit Rate was measured at FPIR = 10%.
 This is also NIST’s preferred accuracy metric because operating costs grow with the rate of these two errors.